 US Horse Racing Tips: Best bets from Aqueduct on Friday

-Fair Regis should go close in this $10k claimer on the main track.
+I am going to side with Customerexperience in this interesting allowance race on the main track.

-This mare finished down the field in a $40k optional claimer over this course last month.
-She was in contention at the entrance to the straight, but weakened quickly and finished well beaten.
-She has faced much better in the past, but trainer Rob Atras drops her aggressively.
-I am not overly concerned with such a dramatic drop and should attract plenty of interest at the claim box.
-Anything close to her best would be good enough to take care of this field.
-I recommend backing her at 2.56/4 on the exchange.
+This filly beat Big Bennys Experience in good style in a restricted allowance race over this course earlier this month.
+She took the lead in the straight and edged clear to win with a bit in hand.
+This is tougher, but I think she can move forward on her second start for Rudy Rodriguez.
+Rodriguez has a respectable 21% strike rate with repeat winners.
+She has been popular at the claim box, and it is noteworthy that her trainer keeps her in allowance company to protect her.
+BSP is recommended.

 New on Betting.Betfair – Betslip